jlchn/install/elasticsearch/index.md

     - term frequency: how many times does this term appear in each documents, this is useful for search score calculating.
     - term position: the positions the term in the document, this is useful for phrase query.
     - offset: the start and end of this term, this is useful for highlight the term in the search result.
+- inverted file

-let's say we have 3 documents:
+    - the file storing the posting list. let's say we have 3 documents:
 ```
 Document 1: hello world